 I started playing the mobile game Food Fantasy and was instantly hooked!
-The character designs are great, the gameplay is interesting and it serves as a nice replacement for my old favourite, Tales of Link.
+The character designs are great, the gameplay is varied and fun too!

 I really wanted to cosplay from it but couldn’t decide who.
-I have a lot of characters planned, but it made the most sense to make Milk first.
-Her costume was simple enough and she’s one of the first characters you meet in game – it was great to be recognised by other players!
+It made the most sense to make Milk first!
+Her costume is simple and she’s one of the first characters you meet in game – it’s so nice to be recognised by other players!

 Food Fantasy has kind of taken over my life.
 When con season was approaching I couldn’t resist making something from it!

 I originally planned to make Bonito Rice but his costume is much more involved and would have taken much more time, planning and money than I could justify before my next event.
 Looking at the other designs I liked, Milk was the best option.
 Her design is simple, adorable and the cow theme was too cute to resist!